Top 10 Best Courses to Study in the UK (2025-2026)

 3. Provide personal statements and reference letters.

-4. Submit applications by the deadlines, often 6-12 months before the academic year starts.
+4. Submit applications by the deadlines, which are often 6-12 months before the academic year begins.

 For example, Chevening applicants must also have at least two years of work experience.